flutter/plugins/packages/integration_test/README.md

 ## MOVED

-This package has been [moved to the Flutter SDK](https://github.com/flutter/flutter/tree/master/packages/integration_test).
+This package has [moved to the Flutter SDK](https://github.com/flutter/flutter/tree/master/packages/integration_test).
 Starting with Flutter 2.0, it should be included as: